janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 However, implementing Tailscale wasn't without its challenges.
 I discovered that the encryption and decryption processes required by Tailscale can be quite resource-intensive.
 This led me to max out the RAM on my Synology NAS to ensure smooth performance, especially when streaming local media while away from home.

-During my troubleshooting of slow Tailscale speeds on non-home networks, I came across this thread ["Firewalla Tailscale Performance Bottleneck"](https://help.firewalla.com/hc/en-us/community/posts/25365367131539-Firewalla-Tailscale-Performance-Bottleneck), which shed light on the relationship between Tailscale's performance and available system resources.
+During my troubleshooting of slow Tailscale speeds on non-home networks, I came across this thread ["Firewalla Tailscale Performance Bottleneck"](https://help.firewalla.com/hc/en-us/community/posts/25365367131539/comments/25366143921299), which shed light on the relationship between Tailscale's performance, Firewalla, and Tailscale exit node.
 This knowledge was crucial in optimizing my setup and understanding the importance of adequate hardware resources in maintaining a high-performance home network, even when accessing it remotely.

 ### Implementing a Robust Failover System